Euclidean E-models: Euclidean bi-Yang--Baxter deformation

-\bre Note that the Euclidean action \eqref{605} does not represent the Wick rotation of the Lorentzian action \eqref{604} because of the factor $\ri$ which multiplies the Yang-Baxter operator $R$.
+\bre Note that the Euclidean action \eqref{605} does not represent the Wick rotation of the Lorentzian action \eqref{604} because of the factor $\ri$ which multiplies the Yang--Baxter operator $R$.
 At the same time, it is this factor $\ri$ which makes the Euclidean action real. \ere